inkVerb/VIP/201/Lesson-04.md

 ls -l
 ```

-*Note the "x" now on whoown: `-rwxrwxr-x` ('x' appears 3 times, the last one can be dangerous because it is public)*
+*Note the "x" now on whoown: `-rwxr-xr-x` ('x' appears 3 times, the last one can be dangerous because it is public)*

 *This is the danger: `chmod +x whoown`*